Mile 120: Joliet, Illinois

 The Great Lakes in the balance

 “New carp barrier being built at Brandon Rd.” is the headline of a Chicago Tribune story from Jan.
 19, 2022.
-I won’t make you go to the Tribune’s site because they’ll probably make you pay to read the article.
-So let me summarize it here, because this lock is an important part of Chicago’s future, as well as that of Lake Michigan and all the Great Lakes.
+I won’t make you go to the Tribune’s site because they’ll probably make you pay to read the article, but also because here in early 2025 that project may now be wishful thinking.

-Up until now I’ve been following the river’s story from north to south, as the river flows.
-But here at Brandon Road we’re going to turn around and look back upstream for a moment, because the lock here is where the Asian Flying Carp are getting through to the Sanitary and Ship Canal – and the rest of the Des Plaines River.
+While I’ve spent most of this website following the river’s story from north to south, as the river flows, here at Brandon Road we’re going to turn around and look back upstream for a moment, because the lock here is where the Asian Flying Carp are getting through to the Sanitary and Ship Canal, and the rest of the Des Plaines River, and continuing their upstream expansion towards the lake.

 While discussing the confluence with the Sanitary and Ship Canal earlier, we briefly considered the two strategies currently being employed to keep invasive species from swimming between Lake Michigan and the Mississippi River: a series of electric grids in the San Ship Canal off Romeo Road, and a line of mesh fencing and concrete barriers between the canal and the river – the latter intended to prevent contamination during flooding.

 The shortcoming in the current configuration is that the carp can still get right up to the grid, and all it would take is a power failure to bring down the whole defense.
 (Or a one-hundred-year flood, which seem to occur about every five or six years now.)
-How about we try to stop them before they can even get to the confluence, thereby protecting both waters upstream from Brandon Road?
+A more aggressive approach would be to stop them before they can even get to the confluence, which would protect both streams and, by extension, the Great Lakes.

-That’s in fact the plan, as laid out by the U.S. Army Corps of Engineers, with the enthusiastic backing of groups ranging from the National Wildlife Federation to the Alliance for the Great Lakes.
+That was in fact the plan, as laid out by the U.S. Army Corps of Engineers, with the enthusiastic backing of groups ranging from the National Wildlife Federation to the Alliance for the Great Lakes.
+Congress committed to funding almost all of the estimated $1.15 billion project in the 2021 bipartisan infrastructure plan, with Illinois and Michigan chipping in about $114 million.

-“Plans for the $858 million project include a technology gauntlet — an electric barrier, underwater sound, an air bubble curtain and flushing lock — to stop carp from swimming to Lake Michigan,” reports the Tribune article.
+“Plans include a technology gauntlet — an electric barrier, underwater sound, an air bubble curtain and flushing lock — to stop carp from swimming to Lake Michigan,” reports the Tribune article.
 Looking at a diagram of the proposed structure, it looks to deter the fish before they even get to the lock.
-Such an effort will be costly.
-Much more so than the $18 billion it is estimated it would cost to simply shut down the canal.
-UASCE is putting about $226 billion toward the project as part of funding received from the 2021 bipartisan infrastructure plan, while Illinois and Michigan have also committed funding.
-Projected in a best-case scenario to be completed in 2030, vested organizations will have some time to secure the rest of the funding, but there’s reportedly enough in place now to begin preliminary work.